We can understand a lot about the top Antoni Gaudí buildings in Barcelona with one quote:

 He was interred in the crypt at the Sagrada Familia, where Gaudí dedicated the last years of his life.

-If you still don’t have a grip on any of these Antoni Gaudi buildings in Barcelona and need some more info make sure to ask me in the comment section below.
+If you still don’t have a grip on any of these best Antoni Gaudi buildings in Barcelona and need some more info, don’t be afraid to ask me in the comment section below.

 Also, any comments you have that could help improve this resource would be greatly appreciated.

-And don’t be afraid to join the Gaudi discussion by first giving me a like on Facebook and then joining my group I’m Off to Barcelona – here you can ask any questions, air out grievances, and chat with thousands of Barcelona travelers.
+And don’t be afraid to join the Gaudi discussion by first giving me a like on the Barcelona Hacks Facebook page and then joining my group I’m Off to Barcelona – here you can ask any questions, air out grievances, and chat with thousands of Barcelona travelers.